 - Client testimonials or quotes

-When writing or incorporating social proof within your content, be sure it highlights your products or services in the words of your own clients.
+Effective social proof highlights your products or services in the words of your own clients.
 Prospects or potential buyers don’t care what you have to say about your business, they care what others have to say.
+Also, ensure your social proof includes data-driven results.
+Facts, figures, and proof are what start to define your brand as an authority figure.
+Here’s a great example from BuzzSumo.

 4. Brand Your Team as In-House Experts

-For example, if you're a digital marketing agency, maybe you have one team member focus on paid advertising.
-This particular person can publish and author any content relating to paid advertising.
-They can write emails to prospects related to paid advertising.
-Their social media pages should also share insight into this subject.
-By establishing this person as an expert in paid advertising, prospects will understand who they need to communicate with when they have questions on this subject.
-Thus brand authority is established.
+For example, if you're a digital marketing agency, having one team member focused on paid advertising.
+This person would publish content relating to paid advertising, write emails to prospects related to paid advertising, and share insights on their personal social media pages.
+By establishing this person as an expert, prospects will understand who they need to communicate with when they have questions on this subject.

 5. Be Genuine